-In this article we will be using the provided Terraform scripts to configure and create the Kubernetes cluster and resources required to run the Email Signature Server.
+This article uses the provided Terraform scripts to configure and create a Kubernetes cluster and resources required to run the Email Signature Server.

 Prerequisites